GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

   - [Alternate SQL Port](#alternate-sql-port)

 # GCE to Cloud SQL Recommendation Tool Usage
-The all of the functions executed as part of the GCE to Cloud SQL Recommendation Tool are executed directly from Github.
+All of the functions included in the GCE to Cloud SQL Recommendation Tool can be run directly from Github.

 - Step 1: Login to GCP Console